-The menu is all-inclusive, with plenty of classic counter meals on the bill: chicken and eggplant parmas, and beef and vegan cheeseburgers.
+Not only is Goldy’s menu all inclusive; it goes all day.
+Brunch staples, pub-style fry ups and coffee are the centrepiece from 7am.
+But you can just as easily top your chicken or eggplant parma with a fried egg and call it brekkie.
+Later, classic counter meals join the bill: beef and vegan cheeseburgers, fancy fish 'n' chips and those whopping parmas.
 Plus bigger share plates such as spiced cauliflower with macadamia puree; charred broccoli with smoked almonds and bush-tomato dressing; and grilled market fish with broad beans, peas and lemon butter.

 But the snacks are where things get a bit left-of-centre.
 Goldy’s does its own version of the Chiko Roll with lemon-myrtle ranch and mussel “schnitzels” freshened up with asparagus, green peas and chilli.
 Sweets-wise, the Goldy’s Gaytime is a riff on the beloved ice-cream, which includes treacle-and-wattleseed ice-cream, shortbread, chocolate ganache and crushed peanuts.